 ***POST UPDATE (Aug.
 20, 2016)***

 I just came across this "Hunchback" venticular /flicker button that I had forgotten about.
-It was part of an ebay "lot" of pinback buttons and still has a Disneyland price tag of $2.50 on the back.
+It was part of a "lot" of pinback buttons that I purchased on Ebay and it still has a Disneyland price tag of $2.50 on the back.